AtreyaSh/fastVision/README.md

-# Tesseract OCR text recognition
+# Tesseract Optical Character Recognition (OCR) algorithm

-Here we test some examples of the Tesseract OCR text recognition algorithm.
+Here we test some examples of the Tesseract OCR algorithm.

 This project aims to increase efficiencies of administrative processes by applying the OCR algorithm to images.